Sakib25800/react-typescript-template/README.md

 ```
 Notice:
 1. Both props and state have their own interface
+2. The react component does not have an interface as it will be inferred
-2. React function is not exported by default
+3. React function is not exported by default
-3. The one time utility function is kept within the component using it
+4. The one time utility function is kept within the component using it
 ### Creating context
 ```javascript
 import * as React from 'react';